McGarry-A/job-hack-2-frontend/README.md

 > Remember me box, if they check it their user comp should be saved to local storage

 App:
-> Need global state to handle the user obj
+> Need global state to handle the user obj DONE
+> There should be some sort of indication of the current user who is logged in DONE
+> They should be able to log-out DONE
 > Users should have a job-list
-> There should be some sort of indication of the current user who is logged in
 > They should be able to edit their information
-> They should be able to log-out

 Bonus: